Qiskit/openqasm3_parser/README.md

     * [From Pratt to Dijkstra](https://matklad.github.io/2020/04/15/from-pratt-to-dijkstra.html)
     * [Resilient parsing](https://matklad.github.io/2023/05/21/resilient-ll-parsing-tutorial.html)

 ## Notes

-Some of this code is modified from code in [rust-analyzer](https://github.com/rust-lang/rust-analyzer).
+Some of this code is modified from code found in [rust-analyzer](https://github.com/rust-lang/rust-analyzer).
 It was taken at [this commit](https://github.com/rust-lang/rust-analyzer/pull/15380):

     commit d398ad3326780598bbf1480014f4c59fbf6461a7